-17. SDG10: We reaffirm the need to ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard.
-We commit to stepping up our efforts to fight against racism, all forms of discrimination, xenophobia, and related intolerance, stigmatization, hate speech including against people with disabilities as well as negative stereotyping based on religion and belief and on nationality, through cooperation, partnership and inclusion and respect for diversity.
-We will ensure that people everywhere have access to basic services, including persons with disabilities who often lack access We express our concern that COVID-19 has exacerbated inequalities and widened the gap within and among countries, leaving many behind, and call upon all governments and international financial institutions to strengthen cooperation to address such impacts.
+18. We reaffirm the need to ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard.
+We commit to stepping up our efforts to fight against racism, all forms of discrimination, xenophobia, and related intolerance, stigmatization, hate speech, as well as negative stereotyping based on religion and belief and on nationality, through cooperation, partnership and inclusion and respect for diversity.
+We will ensure that people everywhere have access to basic services, including persons with disabilities who often lack access We express our concern that COVID-19 has exacerbated inequalities, and widened the gap within and among countries, leaving many behind, and call upon all governments and international financial institutions to strengthen cooperation to address such impacts including those on unvaccinated individuals, including, where applicable, for travel and employment opportunities.
 We recognize with appreciation the contribution of global international economic and financial institutions to the multilateral response to the ongoing economic crisis.
 We will ensure enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions.
-COVID-19 has shown that digital technologies are a vital component of resilient financial and public services, including health care and education, but also demonstrated the persistent digital divide undermining access to affordable, safe and secure information and communications technologies.
-We recognize that digital inclusion, when implemented in a sustainable and secure manner as an integral part of social and economic inclusion in order to ensure that the digital transformation does not widen inequality within and between countries or the gender digital divide.
+COVID-19 has shown that digital technologies are a vital component of resilient financial and public services, including health-care services and education, but also demonstrated the persistent digital divide undermining access to affordable, safe and secure information and communications technologies.
+We recognize that digital inclusion, when implemented in a sustainable and secure manner as an integral part of social and economic inclusion helps to ensure that the digital transformation does not widen inequality within and between countries or the gender digital divide.
 We recognize the positive contribution of migrants for inclusive growth and sustainable development.
 We call upon Member States to take steps to support the full inclusion of migrants in the COVID-19 response and recovery efforts, in line with national circumstances.
-Furthermore, we recommit to promote faster, safer and cheaper remittances while ensuring increased transparency, and to maximize their development impact.
-To this end, we will further develop existing conducive policy and regulatory environments that enable competition,
+Furthermore, we recommit to promote faster, safer and cheaper remittances and by 2030, reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent.
+To this end, we will further develop existing conducive policy and regulatory environments that enable competition, regulation and innovation on the remittance market and provide instruments that enhance the financial inclusion of migrants and their families.